cakephp/docs/en/development/configuration.rst

 Fill out the key/value pairs in the configuration array to best suit your needs.

-datasource
-    The name of the datasource this configuration array is for.
-    Examples: Database/Mysql, Database/Sqlserver, Database/Postgres, Database/Sqlite.
-    You can use :term:`plugin syntax` to indicate plugin datasource to use. persistent
+className
+    The class name of the driver used to power the connection.
+This can either be a short classname using :ref:`plugin-syntax`, a fully namespaced name, or a constructed driver instance.
+Examples of short classnames are Mysql, Sqlite, Postgres, Sqlserver. persistent
     Whether or not to use a persistent connection to the database. host